mehaseeburrehman/RetinopathyOfPrematurity/README.md

 **1. Python not found**

 ```
-'python' is not recognized as an internal or external command
+'python' is not recognised as an internal or external command
 ```

 **Solution:** Install Python from python.org and make sure "Add to PATH" is checked during installation.